 Whether to remove stains, blend implants with your original teeth, or touch up an already stunning smile, teeth whitening treatments bring full brightness and beauty to your mouth.
-Such treatments provide comprehensive color changes that can last for years, but only if you take proper care of your teeth after the procedure.
+Such treatments provide comprehensive color changes that can last for years, but only if you take proper care of your teeth after the procedure.By keeping to the following dietary tips for the first two days, you can preserve the health and color of your teeth, keeping them beautiful for the long haul.

-In particular, you must be careful about what you eat during the first 48 hours after whitening, as your teeth are especially porous during this period, making them vulnerable to damage and discoloration.
-By keeping to the following dietary tips for the first two days, you can preserve the health and color of your teeth, keeping them beautiful for the long haul.
+One of the first questions we get after a teeth whitening procedure is how long do you have to watch what you eat?
+In general, you must be careful about what you eat during the first 48 hours after whitening, as your teeth are especially porous during this period, making them vulnerable to damage and discoloration.
+Please make sure to consult with your dentist for a more detailed timeline for after your teeth whitening.

 In general, you will want to stick to relatively plain foods, such as:

-- Chicken with minimal seasoning
+- Skinless Poultry with minimal seasoning

 - White fish